-Gund Affiliate, Assistant Professor, Department of Plant and Soil Science, University of Vermont
+Gund Affiliate, Associate Professor, Department of Plant and Soil Science, University of Vermont

 Many crops, like the grain legumes chickpea and lentil, have lost genetic variation as a result of human cultivation and selection.
 The lack of genetic variation reduces resilience of these crops to expected effects of climate change such as drought and disease.
-Dr. von Wettberg and his research group are using a new collection of the wild relatives of chickpea to restore genetic variation to cultivated chickpea and to better understand the genetic basis of flowering time and drought tolerance.
+Dr. von Wettberg and his research group focus on preserving landrace and crop wild relative diversity, and on introducing new crops into agricultural systems.
 In addition to altering genetic variation of the crop, domestication likely had far-reaching consequences on the biodiversity of communities in centers of domestication.
 How changes in plants resulting from domestication altered above- and below-ground plant communities is little explored in communities in centers of domestication, where extended periods of human agricultural activities and modification of “natural” systems have occurred.
 Harnessing symbiotic microbes such as rhizobia and mycorrhiza can greatly improve sustainability of agricultural systems.
 Furthermore, protecting crop wild relatives and the systems from which they come is essential to preserving the greatest reservoir of adaptive variation available for agricultural protection.